Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Abstract

 \section{Abstract}

-Despite their popularity across a wide range of domains, regression neural networks are prone to overfitting complex datasets.
-In this work, we propose a loss function termed Random Linear Projections (RLP) loss, which is empirically shown to mitigate overfitting.
-With RLP loss, the distance between sets of hyperplanes connecting fixed-size subsets of the neural network's feature-prediction pairs and feature-label pairs is minimized.
-The intuition behind this loss derives from the notion that if two functions share the same hyperplanes connecting all subsets of feature-label pairs, then these functions must necessarily be equivalent.
-Our empirical studies, conducted across benchmark datasets and representative synthetic examples, demonstrate the improvements of the proposed RLP loss over mean squared error (MSE).
-Specifically, neural networks trained with the RLP loss achieve better performance while requiring fewer data samples and are more robust to additive noise.
+Advancing loss function design is pivotal for optimizing neural network training and performance.
+This work introduces Random Linear Projections (RLP) loss, a novel approach that enhances training efficiency by leveraging geometric relationships within the data.
+Distinct from traditional loss functions that target minimizing pointwise errors, RLP loss operates by minimizing the distance between sets of hyperplanes connecting fixed-size subsets of feature-prediction pairs and feature-label pairs.
+Our empirical evaluations, conducted across benchmark datasets and synthetic examples, demonstrate that neural networks trained with RLP loss outperform those trained with traditional loss functions, achieving improved performance with fewer data samples, and exhibiting greater robustness to additive noise.
 We provide theoretical analysis supporting our empirical findings.